BabylonJS/Extensions/TowerOfBabel/README.md

 ```

 ###defineSkeletons() [Optional]###
 There is very little reason to call this yourself.
-If you instance a mesh with a skeleton, this is called early int the constructor for you.
+If you instance a mesh with a skeleton, this is called early in the constructor for you.
 Like `defineMaterials()`, this only does something the first time it is called.

 ```typescript
 var bonesLoaded = false;